 I knew there was a Lifebook program.
 Jon Butcher and Vishen Lakhiani (founder of Mindvalley) even talked about it in the Masterclass for this quest.

-The main Lifebook program is supposed to help you completely clarify what you want and why you want it, and then give you an outline and a system to get what you want.
+The main Lifebook program is supposed to help you completely get clear on what you want and why you want it, and then give you an outline and a system to get what you want.

 Do You Need To Go Deeper?

 I personally don’t think I need to go deeper.
-If the opportunity came, I don’t know if I would or not.
+I have read reviews of people who have gone further, and while it sounds like you may gain even more clarity, I think I have enough at the moment to carry me through.
+In short, if the opportunity came, I don’t know if I would or not.
 But, there were some people in the community who clearly wanted to take on the next level of the program.
 So I think it’s very personal.

 It wouldn’t hurt to keep digging into the Lifebook system, but at the end of the 30-day quest, you have some pretty good insight into who you are and what you want.
 In fact, the last few days are about creating a life vision and goals to reach that vision, and with some self-exploration, you can keep going by yourself.